Issue No. 195. - October 20 , 2000.

 for Taci and Hajradinaj didn't hurt DSK either.

-Polls show that 40 percent of voters support Rugova, while his
+Polls show that 40 percent of voters support Rugova,

 biggest rival, Taci, lags behind with only 15 per cent, and may